bsebhat/bsebhat.github.io/content/labs/01-juice-shop/03-create-juice-shop-service.md

 Here's what some of the lines mean.

 ### After=network.target
 This is a systemd [network configuration synchronization point](https://systemd.io/NETWORK_ONLINE/), saying the service should run after the network management stack has started.
-In the case of `juiceshop`, that's the `NetworkManager` service.
+In the case of `juicero`, that's the `NetworkManager` service.

 ### Type=simple
 This makes the service a "simple service".
 Meaning the main `npm` process will stay in the foreground and not the background.